liqd/adhocracy-plus/docs/translations.md

 `make mo`

-Push updated source file with new strings to transifex to be be translated
+Push updated source file with new strings to transifex to be be translated (again, remember to first remove commented out strings from source files)

 `tx push -s`